truemagic-coder/solana-agent/README.md

     Simple rating submission for users with optional feedback.
     Agent performance analytics and trend identification.

+- **📋 Task Planning System:**
+    Automated complexity assessment for incoming tasks.
+    Task decomposition into subtasks with dependencies.
+    Intelligent workload distribution based on agent capacity.
+    Visual progress tracking with completion estimates.
+    Prioritization based on urgency, importance, and dependencies.

 - **🛡️ Governance Framework:**
     Define organization-wide values and operating principles in code.
     Consistent decision-making aligned with organizational priorities.